igorkulman/coding-journal/content/post/2016-02-09-how-to-handle-localization-strings-provided-by-client.md

 When you put all this pieces together, you have a RESW files with all the localization strings and a localization class that can be generated on demand.
 I run the script and generate the files every time there is an update in the git submodule with the JSON localization files.

-When I want to use any of these localization string in XAML, I simply use it like this for any UI element
+When I want to use any of these localization string in XAML, I simply use it like this

 <script src="https://gist.github.com/igorkulman/53a29b6e2143cac1ec8a.js?file=xaml-usage.xaml"></script>

-and like this from C# code when needed
+Using a binding allows me to use to use the same localization keys for many elements and I do not have to duplicate the keys like in the x:Uid scenario.

+If I need to used a localization string in C#, I have a strongly typed access to it

 <script src="https://gist.github.com/igorkulman/53a29b6e2143cac1ec8a.js?file=csharp-usage.cs"></script>

+instead of creating a `ResourceLoader` instance and calling `GetString` with a string parameter.

+Another approach would be having a public property with the `AppResources` instance in a `ViewModel` base class, it would make the binding shorter.